Lion Salt Works

-Trains to Manchester and Chester are hourly (two hourly on Sundays) and timetables and other information can be found at www.midcheshirerail.org.uk
+Trains to Manchester and Chester used to be hourly (two hourly on Sundays) but may have changed due to COVID-19.
+Up-to-date and timetables and other information can be found at www.midcheshirerail.org.uk

 The Salt Works is on two Sustrans routes: On road – local route off Route 5 (Northwich) and Route 70 (Great Budworth).
 Traffic free – along Trent and Mersey Canal towpath.